PagerDuty/incident-response-docs/docs/training/overview.md

 * [SME / Resolver Training](/training/subject_matter_expert.md) - This is relevant to everyone at PagerDuty who are on-call for any team.
 * [Customer Liaison Training](/training/customer_liaison.md) - This is for individuals who will be publicly representing us and interacting with customers.
 * [Internal Liaison Training](/training/internal_liaison.md) - This is relevant for anyone who might be called upon to work with teams internal during an incident.

+## Training Courses
+We've also published slides and videos of some of our training courses.
+Originally used internally at PagerDuty to train our staff, we've since adapted them for a wider audience so you can make use of them in your own organizations.

+* [Incident Response Training Course](/training/courses/incident_response.md) - Introductory course on incident response and the role of the Incident Commander.

 ## National Incident Management System (NIMS)
 Our incident response process is loosely based on the [US National Incident Management System (NIMS)](https://www.fema.gov/national-incident-management-system), which is described as,